 In our modern American society, we have become reliant on fast, cheap food.
 I’m sure all of you know in some way or another that trans fats are bad for you.
 But do you know why?

-Let’s first look at the history of trans fats.
+Let’s first look at the history.
 Trans fats or partially hydrogenated oil is a man-made substance that was introduced around the first part of the 20th century.
 It is a preservative that keeps food fresher longer and gives foods a more tempting texture and taste.

 And what famous “food” heralded this new and exciting additive?
 Well none other than Crisco.